Emma of Anjou: Life

 In 1176, after her husband's rule in the Kingdom of Gwynedd had been challenged by his brother, Emma is known to have visited King Henry II and received a gift of manors in Shropshire and Worcestershire.
 After Henry's death in 1189, she continued to attempt to protect her children's interests by making representations to Henry's heirs.

 In 1196, Emma and her husband, at the request of their son, Owain, gave property to Haughmond Abbey.
 Shortly afterwards, Dafydd was deposed by his nephew, Llywelyn the Great, and was forced into exile in England, where he died in 1203.

+Confusion

+Emma of Anjou is occasionally confused with Emma de Laval (1200-1264), the daughter of Guy V de Laval.